Computational relative entropy: Technical contributions

 The relative entropy, however, does not take computational restrictions into account, which means that it cannot necessarily be achieved when restricted to polynomially many copies and to polynomial-time processing of said copies.
 There are three possible reasons for this: (i) a polynomial number of copies can be insufficient to \enquote{regularize away} finite-size corrections, (ii) a polynomial number of quantum gates is not sufficient to reach the eigenbasis of an optimal test and (iii) even if we can reach an optimal basis for performing a test, it might be \emph{computationally hard} to map measurement outcomes to the correct predictions.

 Our second main contribution is a mathematically rigorous definition of a \emph{computational relative entropy} that aims to fulfill the same role in computational information theory as the relative entropy does in asymptotic information theory.
 To do so, we combine the polynomial regularization introduced in the previous section with the $G$-complexity relative entropy of Ref.~\cite{munson2025complexity-constrained}.
 The regular hypothesis testing relative entropy quantifies the optimal achievable error exponent in hypothesis testing between two states in a single-shot way.
-The definition of Ref.~\cite{munson2025complexity-constrained} adds the requirement that the gate complexity of realizing the test must not exceed a constant $G$.
+The definition of Ref.~\cite{munson2025complexity-constrained}

+adds the requirement that the gate complexity of realizing the test must not exceed a constant $G$.
 We define the computational relative entropy similar in spirit to how the relative entropy emerges (see \cref{eqn:relative_entropy_definition_by_regularization}) from the hypothesis testing relative entropy.
 We employ a polynomial number of copies $n^k$ and allow for $G = n^{k\ell}$ many gates.
 Taking both $k$ and $\ell$ to infinity and $\epsilon$ to zero yields the computational relative entropy. \begin{mtdefinition}[\cref{def:computational_relative_entropy}] Consider two quantum states $\rho_n, \sigma_n \in \calH_n$.
 Then, their \emph{computational relative entropy} is defined as

 \end{mtdefinition} We note that the above definition only makes sense for \emph{families} of quantum states $\rho_n$ and $\sigma_n$, because we need a scaling variable in which scalings can be polynomial.
-The symbol $:\simeq$ indicates that the above definition is to be understood in the metric space we introduced in the previous section, where it is well defined.
-As it only makes sense in this metric space, we will consequently only use the relations $\simeq, \gtrsim$ and $\lesssim$ in conjunction with it. \begin{mtremark}[Notation] We will always use an underline to refer to computationally bounded quantities which are often also polynomially regularized. \end{mtremark}
+The symbol $:\simeq$ indicates that the above definition is to be understood in the sense we introduced in the previous section. \begin{mtremark}[Notation] We will always use an underline to refer to computationally bounded quantities which are often also polynomially regularized. \end{mtremark}

 \paragraph*{Properties.} The computational relative entropy has many natural properties that mirror the corresponding properties of the relative entropy, as shown in \cref{proposition:properties_of_computational_relative_entropy}.
 Most importantly, it fulfills data-processing under channels of polynomial complexity: Let $\Phi_n$ be a quantum channel such that $C(\Phi_n) \leq O(\poly(n))$, then